-Smaller LOCs (under $100,000) can operate like a credit card account, with advances made by using a credit card or writing checks issued for the account.
-Accessing the funds can also be deposited directly in the borrowers account via an ACH deposit.
+Smaller LOCs (under $100,000) can operate as credit card account, with advances made by using a credit card or writing checks issued for the account.
+Accessing the funds can also be deposited directly in the borrower's account via an ACH deposit.

-If your business regularly requires funds to cover short-term cash flow issues, manage your business’ day-to-day needs, or take advantage of immediate business opportunities, then applying for an LOC makes sense.
+If your business regularly requires funds to cover short-term cash flow issues, manage your business’ day-to-day needs, or take advantage of immediate business opportunities, then applying for a LOC makes sense.

-Here are a few examples of situations in which it’s smart to get an LOC:
+Here are a few examples of situations in which it’s smart to get a LOC:

-Example 3: If your business needs to cover expenses while waiting for clients to make payments on sales you’ve made with terms, then an LOC could be useful for cash management.
+Example 3: If your business needs to cover expenses while waiting for clients to make payments on sales you’ve made with terms, then a LOC could be useful for cash management.

 If you have a new business without an established business credit profile or have a low personal credit score, traditional lenders will typically be reluctant to offer you a line of credit.

-Most lenders prefer to offer an LOC to established companies with a track record and revenues to support the more flexible financing provided by the line of credit.
+Most lenders prefer to offer a LOC to established companies with a track record and revenues to support the more flexible financing provided by the business line of credit.